phwes/katacoda-scenarios/apache-docker/step2.md

 `docker-php-ext-enable mysqli`{{execute}}

 `apachectl restart`{{execute}}
+You will get a message about the server's domain name, but you can ignore it.
 ## Create index page
 I have supplied you with a couple of test php-pages that can be used for the apache server.
 Let us begin by moving the php testpage to our bind point: